aguin467/TodoList/README.md

+# Todo List

+## About

-# A Todo list written in javascript and vue
+Todo list written in javascript and vue

-🚧<b><i>This is still a work in progress🚧

 ------------------------------------------------------------------------------------------------------------------------------------------

 - Open up vscode in the terminal 🖥